 Some studies from Boston College on Language and the Perception of Emotion, suggest that language helps to form the emotional reality that we experience.

 This means that words shape how we perceive the emotion in the other person and how we feel about that specific moment.
-Apparently, French speech enhances amorous sensations (and this helps
+Apparently, French speech enhances amorous sensations (and this helps creating a romantic mood!)

 Paris is known as the City of Lights, which is frequently interpreted as a “glowing love hub”.
 The Eiffel Tower, its lively cafes, and picturesque cobbled streets are definitively good providers of romantic imagery!